analysis-tools-dev/static-analysis/README.md

 * [herbie](https://github.com/mcarton/rust-herbie-lint) - Adds warnings or errors to your crate when using a numerically unstable floating point expression.
 * [linter-rust](https://github.com/AtomLinter/linter-rust) - Linting your Rust-files in Atom, using rustc and cargo
 * [rustfix](https://github.com/killercup/rustfix) - read and apply the suggestions made by rustc (and third-party lints, like those offered by clippy).
+* [Rust Language Server](https://github.com/rust-lang-nursery/rls) - Supports functionality such as 'goto definition', symbol search, reformatting, and code completion, and enables renaming and refactorings.

 ## Scala